Understanding the Different Types of Covid-19 Vaccines

 Coronaviruses have a crown-like spike on their surface, called spike proteins.
 All of the authorized and/or approved Covid-19 vaccines trigger the immune system to make antibodies against the spike protein to help fight the virus.

-There are several types of Covid-19 vaccines
+There are two types of Covid-19 vaccines

 They work differently from one another